kimchi-project/kimchi/docs/API.md

                 The unit is MBytes
     * allocated: The amount of space which is being used to store volumes The unit is MBytes
+    * available: Free space available for creating new volumes in the pool
+    * nr_volumes: The number of storage volumes for active pools, 0 for inactive pools

 * **DELETE**: Remove the Storage Pool
 * **POST**: *See Storage Pool Actions*